nickprender12/Checkers-Client/README.md

 ## Things Working

-- __Game Logic__ A bit more challenging than I thought it would be.
-Ran into a few issues with stale state that I resolved with Refs.
+- __Game Logic__ Ran into a few issues with stale state that I resolved with Refs.
 I am hoping once I intergrate Redux into the project this will resolve the stale state problems and I can remove the Refs.

 - __Styling__ I was inspired by [this](https://codepen.io/TurkAysenur/pen/ZEpxeYm) project, which took all its styles from the Mac OS UI.
 This was my first attempt at creating my own custom styles without the help of Bootstrap or MaterialUI.
 This was also my first pass at using Styled Components.
 I would like to go back and create a Theme for the styling and then also adjust the styling for more of a light mode.